 In the end I found the VMFusion idea a little too cumbersome for my liking.
 The system kept slowing my Mac laptop down.
 Unfortunately, bringing up Mac Quicken was slow to begin with.

 I have stuck with running Quicken on my old PC laptop.
-This was a very interesting experiment.
-I am not saying this is a bad idea, it just didn’t work the way I wanted it to work.
+This was a fascinating experiment.
+I am not saying this is a bad idea, it just didn’t work the way I wanted it to.

 Quicken has come out with a new version of Quicken (Quicken 2016), which has many great new features.
 I’d love to be able to write that, but there is no way I can.
 As usual the 2016 version (in Canada) is similar to Quicken 2015 in its complete lack of new features (in the Canadian edition).